martinaalvera/Documentation/feat_galaxy_prod_env.rst

   2017/08/24 08:22:32 [crit] 3320#0: *7 connect() to 127.0.0.1:4001 failed (13: Permission denied) while connecting to upstream, client: 192.167.91.214, server: localhost, request: "GET /galaxy HTTP/1.1", upstream: "uwsgi://127.0.0.1:4001", host: "90.147.102.159"

-This is related to SELinux polixy on CentOS.
+This is related to SELinux policy on CentOS.

 ..
 Warning::